ZloVechno/academic-search/README.md

 * Many persons and single engine;
 * Many persons and multi-engine.

-In the *single-person and single engine* mode graph of articles and approximation (if needed and possible) will be generated.
+In the *single person and single engine* mode graph of articles and approximation (if needed and possible) will be generated.
 Mode of search depends on request and is detected automatically.